lessmore618/counter/README.md

 * Sounds from [adobeflash.com](http://www.adobeflash.com/download/sounds/clicks/)

 ## What remains to do

-* Widget implement colors (service, settings)
-* Edit dialog (custom counteres checkpoint number, default counting direction boolean)
+* Edit dialog: Checkpoint value, Final/Max value, Countup/Countdown, Loop/Switch Counter/ Contine
-* Service closing and opening logic
+* Service and application logic (close open and when)
+* Widget:
+    - implement custom colors or predefined themes (search for best library)
+    - implement round widget option https://stackoverflow.com/a/28106474, no png
+    - 4 corners buttons, a way to choose counter, access application, settings and collapse